J. William Harbour: Discoveries

-Clinical accomplishments

-Dr. Harbour is fellowship trained in surgical retina and ocular oncology, and he has treated thousands of patients with uveal melanoma, retinoblastoma, ocular metastatic disease, ocular hemangiomas, ocular hamartomas and many other ocular tumors.
-He has trained over 50 clinical fellows, and receives patients from around the world.
-He has pioneered new surgical methods regarding fine needle biopsy, laser treatment, and brachytherapy of ocular tumors.
-He was also awarded patents for innovations in genetic prognostic testing in uveal melanoma.

 Awards and recognition

-In 2005, Harbour received the prestigious Cogan Award from the Association for Research in Vision and Ophthalmology (ARVO), recognizing the most promising young researcher in vision science worldwide.
+In 2005, Harbour received the Cogan Award from the Association for Research in Vision and Ophthalmology (ARVO), recognizing the most promising young researcher in vision science worldwide.
 In 2008, he received the Rosenthal Award from the Macula Society for an "individual under 50 years of age whose work gives high promise of a notable advance in the clinical treatment of disorders of the eye."
 In 2012, he received the Senior Achievement Award from the American Academy of Ophthalmology.
 In 2013, he received the Florida Society of Ophthalmology Shaler Richardson, MD Service to Medicine Award for "personal contribution to quality patient care by collaborating and integrating ophthalmology into the medical profession on a national level."
 In 2014, he received the Paul Henkind Memorial Award from the Macula Society for outstanding retinal research.
-In 2015, he received the Retina Research Foundation / Kayser Global Award "for Dr. Harbour's breakthroughs in genetic and genomic research."
+In 2015, he received the Retina Research Foundation / Kayser Global Award for "breakthroughs in genetic and genomic research."